SpaiR/imgui-java/README.md

  - Go to the [release page](https://github.com/SpaiR/imgui-java/releases/latest)
  - Download `binding-${version}.jar`, `lwjgl3-${version}.jar` and `imgui-java-natives.jar`
      - The last one contains native libs for all OSs.
- - Add them to your classpath and you are ready to go!
+ - Add them to your classpath and use imgui-java.
 </details>

 Important!<br>